Stackclash/5e-vault/5. Mechanics/Classes/Sorcerer.md

 The Sorcerer table shows how many spell slots you have to cast your sorcerer spells of 1st level and higher.
 To cast one of these sorcerer spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

-For example, if you know the 1st-level spell [[/5.
-Mechanics/Spells/Burning Hands.md|burning hands]] and have a 1st-level and a 2nd-level spell slot available, you can cast [[/5.
-Mechanics/Spells/Burning Hands.md|burning hands]] using either slot.
+For example, if you know the 1st-level spell [[5.
+Mechanics\Spells\Burning Hands.md|burning hands]] and have a 1st-level and a 2nd-level spell slot available, you can cast [[5.
+Mechanics\Spells\Burning Hands.md|burning hands]] using either slot.

 #### Spells Known of 1st Level and Higher